qiaochen/LLM_RAG_papers/README.md

 	- In a more specific sense, instruct tuning may be used to only adapt the base LLMs to a single NLP task, e.g. question answering.
 	- To train, generated tokens for answers or responses are compared with ground-truth for measuring losses and updating model parameters.

 Note, both plain fine tuning and instruct tuning may result in a LLM forgetting its previous captured token co-occurrence patterns (world knowledge).
-Plain fine-tuning may capture new patterns at the cost of losing old patterns, while instruct tuning may sacrifice world knowledge for obtaining instruct-following ability.
+Plain fine-tuning may capture new patterns at the cost of losing old patterns, while instruct tuning may sacrifice world knowledge for obtaining instruct-following related input-output token generation associations.